I'm a member

 Printer Friendly Version

-Transmyocardial revascularization can also be performed by the percutaneous route (PTMR).
-PTMR is a catheter-based system using Ho:YAG laser revascularization under fluoroscopic guidance.
+TMR can also be performed by the percutaneous route (ie, percutaneous transmyocardial revascularization [PTMR]).
+PTMR (now being called percutaneous myocardial channeling) is a catheter-based system using holmium:YAG laser revascularization under fluoroscopic guidance.
 It is performed in Europe, but is not currently approved by the U.S. Food and Drug Administration (FDA).
-PTMR is performed by interventional cardiologists, who create myocardial channels with lasers positioned at the endocardial surface inside the left ventricle.
+PTMR is performed by interventional cardiologists who create myocardial channels with lasers positioned at the endocardial surface inside the left ventricle.
 Although less invasive than TMR, there are potential disadvantages to the PTMR approach.
 To minimize the possibility of cardiac tamponade, a potentially fatal condition in which the pericardium fills with blood, the myocardial channels created by PTMR are not as deep as those made by TMR.
 Also, positioning the laser under fluoroscopic guidance is less precise than the direct visual control of TMR.
-Less invasive, e.g., robotic techniques for use of this procedure are also being studied.
+Less invasive (e.g., robotic) techniques for use of this procedure are also being studied.

-The Heart Laser® received final U.S. Food and Drug Administration (FDA) approval in 1998 for the treatment of patients with stable Class III or IV angina refractory to medical treatment and secondary to objectively demonstrated coronary artery atherosclerosis not amenable to direct coronary revascularization.
-The Eclipse TMR 2000TM received FDA approval for similar indications in July 1999.
+In 1998, the Heart LaserTM was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process for the treatment of patients with stable Class III or IV angina refractory to medical treatment and secondary to objectively demonstrated coronary artery atherosclerosis not amenable to direct coronary revascularization.
+In July 1999, the Eclipse TMR 2000TM was approved by FDA through the premarket approval process for similar indications.
 Neither device is approved for use as an adjunct to CABG.
 Use of either device for this purpose would be considered an off-label indication.

 POLICYOpen transmyocardial laser revascularization may be considered medically necessary for patients with class III or IV angina, who are not candidates for coronary artery bypass graft (CABG) surgery or percutaneous transluminal coronary angioplasty (PTCA) surgery who meet ALL of the following criteria: